Skip to main content ] Facebook Twitter Member area

 One of the most important tips from Ms Stefanelli is to keep using your body if you have arthritis.

-She says many people stop doing what they love because they are worried about the pain or fear doing more damage to the affected area.
-However, that is not the case and regular movement helps to prevent pain and stiffness that is linked to arthritis.
+She said many people stop doing what they love because they are worried about the pain or fear of doing more damage to the affected area.
+However, regular movement helps to prevent pain and stiffness linked to arthritis.

-If you don’t move your body, it is possible that your arthritis may get worse or you might start losing basic skills that you previously did easily.
+If you don’t move your body, it is possible that your arthritis may get worse or you might start losing basic skills that you previously had.

-“Use it or lube it” is a favourite saying of Ms Stefanelli, she says it is vital for older people to keep using their body and moving to keep their joints lubricated – movement can be the best treatment!
+She said older people need to keep using their bodies and moving to keep their joints lubricated — movement can be the best treatment!

 2. Utilise assistive devices

-Ms Stefanelli says that common complaints they hear from patients is difficulty using everyday appliances, like pouring boiling water from a kettle to make tea or coffee.
+Ms Stefanelli said a common complaint she’s heard from patients is difficulty using everyday appliances, like pouring boiling water from a kettle to make tea or coffee.

-If you struggle unlocking doors because the keys are too small there are key turners that can be attached to your keys or you may find spring shoe laces as an easier way to secure your shoes without having to tie a knot.
+If you struggle unlocking doors because the keys are too small key turners can be attached to your keys.
+Also, you may find spring shoe laces to be an easier way to secure your shoes without having to tie a knot.

-There are also products that take over all the hardwork for you, like automatic bottle openers.
+Some products take over all the hard work for you, like automatic bottle openers.

-Ms Stefanelli also suggests changing out every day heavy home objects, like kitchen pots or homewares, to lighter products so you won’t have to use difficult or heavy items.
+Ms Stefanelli also suggested swapping everyday heavy home objects, like kitchen pots or homewares, for lighter products so you won’t have to use difficult or heavy items.

 To find more assistive products that may suit your personal daily living needs, visit the DPS Shop website.